When potatoes are peeled, brushed and processed into crisps, mashed potatoes or other potato products, various co-products are created.

 Potato steam peels emerge from the steaming process.
 After the potatoes have been carefully sorted and cleaned, the skin of the potato is steamed off.
 Then the potato peels are removed, for example with brushes.
 The potato is separated from the peel.
 These ‘steam peels’ are rich in starch and contain protein and crude fibre, among other products.

 Would you like to know more about the application possibilities of potato steam peels?
 We’d love to tell you more about it.

 Pet-food steam peels

 Peels are ideally suited as a raw material for pet food.
-Because the by-product contains a lot of starch, it is a key ingredient.
+Because the co-product contains a lot of starch, it is a key ingredient.

 Potato steam peels for insects

 Peels are excellent for feeding insects.
-Thanks to the palatability, the by-product is a welcome guest in insect rations.
+Thanks to the palatability, the co-product is a welcome guest in insect rations.